mustafamusse/Randoop-tutorial/randoof-tutorial/intro.md

 Some basic knowledge of how java works and basic knowledge on what testing is.

 ## Table of Contents
-If the scenario is part of a set of related scenarios, the table of contents will appear here as a bulleted list of all the scenario titles, with links to each other.

 - General information on why testing is important
 - Java code for a simple function
 - Generate Java tests using the randoop tool